oconnor663/jacko.io/blog/safety_and_soundness.md

 unsound](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=a6d4a020eecfd0f01f8252ed24c4a254).
 But `foo4` doesn't contain any `unsafe` code of its own.
 Instead, the unsoundness of `foo3` has "infected" `foo4`.
 This is why we can't make a strong guarantee that all safe code is sound.
-Once we call an unsound function, all bets are off.

-However, there's a slightly weaker guarantee that we _can_ make.
-If `foo4` is unsound, it can't have gotten that way all by itself.
-There must be some `unsafe` code somewhere else that's responsible.
+However, there's a slightly weaker guarantee that we _can_ make. `foo4` doesn't contain any `unsafe` code, so it can't be unsound all by itself.
+There must be some `unsafe` code somewhere else that's *responsible*.
 In this case of course, it's `foo3` that's broken.
-We have two options to fix it: We could declare that `foo3` is `unsafe` in its signature, like `foo2`.
-That would [make `foo4` a compiler error](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=62bc28bc732a2c861544ccdfd1b4854d).
+There are two different ways we could fix `foo3`: We could declare that it's `unsafe` in its signature, like `foo2`, which would [make `foo4` a compiler error](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=62bc28bc732a2c861544ccdfd1b4854d).
-Or we could make `foo3` do bounds checks, like `foo1`.
-That would make `foo4` sound with no changes.
+Or we could make it do bounds checks, like `foo1`, which would make `foo4` sound with no changes.
 If we got rid of the `unsafe` code in `foo3`, then one way or another Rust would make us do bounds checks.